rolfvandekrol/neb/documentation/mothership-documentation.md

                                                                            \/_/

 #the Mothership
-The mothership theme is a basetheme that once and for all will drop Drupals obscure love for wrapping everything into divs & slapping on 3 css classes everywhere its possible.
+The mothership is a HTML5 basetheme that drop Drupals obscure love for wrapping everything into 2 divs & slapping on 3 css classes everywhere its possible.
-This theme will not make your site look neat - but it will clean up the html that Drupal provides out of the box, give you tools so you can remove the css classes that you dont need, without using countless of hours to clean up.
+This theme will NOT make your site look neat - but it will clean up the markup Drupal provides out of the box, provide settings to remove css classes in the markup.
+This should make you daily work as a frontend developer much easier, and remove a lot of the frustration in plowing through the ton of unused css & markup.

 If you really like the markup & css options that Drupal Provides - This theme is probably not for you, and thats perfectly ok, this theme won't do anything for you.
-If you on the other hand cares about the markup & css This could be a good start solution.
+If you on the other hand cares about clean markup & css -  This could be a good solution.

-## Basic concept

-* Remove div wrappers
-if you are tired of the
-`<div><div><div><div><div><div><div><div>huh….`
-* Remove class overload
+# Basic Mothership concepts:
+The mothership dosnt want to be the theme for everything & everybody - This is a much a proof of concept & playground to push the limits & ways that we define the Drupal Themes.

+### Fixing the Divitis
+`<div><div><div><div><div><div><div><div>$foo….`
+I didn't ask for 3 div wrappers so don't add them Drupal

+### Class war
+No reason to load in classes that isn't need.
 `<div class="baseclass anotherbaseclass yetanotherclass andonemorejustbecausewemightneedit "`
+That makes it even worse to read the markup & gives us endless amount of css overwriting settings are provided to remove those that are not needed.
+Saves us from surprices later in the process. if a module changes its css

-* Remove css file overload
+### .css file overload
+Be nice to the web (and the mobile's to) - don't load css files, that the theme don't need & will be overwriting anyways.
+Control which css files should be used.
+All the Way down from Drupal core.

-* Removal of hardcoded image files
+### Hardcoded image files
 Drupal7 still comes with harcoded image files (omgwtfbbq)
 `<img src="wtf-is-this.png">`
-Change images directly in the markup is off course not ideal - it should be in the css instead.
+Change images directly in the markup is cumbersome - its now be in css. (css/mothership.css)

+### No visual fluff
+Don't do anything visually- We don't wanna have to deal with more css that isn't needed (is comes with a design.css for some common defaults but can be turned off)

+### HTML5 öwesome
+Mothership is (bustard alert) now a HTL5 only theme

+### Drupal8 pre ready ;)
+As the Drupal8 platform is being developed & discussed The mothership will look for better implementations & will add them as we see fit.

+### Easy CSS resets.
+Don't bring you own ;)  3 of the standard resets are included: the Eric meyer reset.css, html5 Doctor's reset & the normalizer outta the box.

+### Tons of Settings : /
+So we don't end up breaking backwards compability with existing modules & functionality. - All the css fixes are quickly undone by changing the settings.
+That means theres a lot of settings :(

+###Plays well with others
+Motherships role & concept is not to make it Pretty to Look at but pretty to work with.

-* Fix everything thats wrong (™)
+### Fix everything thats wrong (™)
 this is a tool for theme development for those that really cares about the markup & not quick n "easy" solutions & at the same time digg through the drupalcore,clean up so it can be easy for new frontend developers to use drupal & less wtf why is that div doing there.

-#Installation
+##Whats in there:

+* documentation
+This file* mothership
+the mothership base theme - where the cleanup happens* mothershipstark
+For  testing purpose - yup gonna move it out someday* NEWTHEME
+a Vanilla theme based on mothership* README.txt
+* resources
+Graphic files for the screenshots & icons* tema
+am example theme thats pretty soon it gonna be moved to its own project.

+##Get you theme to use Motherships settings
 The Mothership is a basetheme so you can build themes on top of it & inherit all the glorious cleanup that the mothership brings you.

 themename.info